-During this interactive workshop, experts from Germany as well as from the USA and other countries, leading the innovation in research evaluation approaches, will discuss their experiences.
+During this interactive seminar, experts from Germany as well as from the USA and other countries, leading the innovation in research evaluation approaches, will discuss their experiences.
 They will focus on the current German research eco-system and compare this to (inter)national insights on if and how you can include measuring non-academic impact in evaluation processes.

 - Societal challenges and university-industry alliances